-- 1) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2) Increase the safety of the transportation system for motorized and non-motorized users;
+1) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency;

-- 3) Increase the security of the transportation system for motorized and non-motorized users; - 4) Increase the accessibility and mobility of people and freight; - 5) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns; - 6) Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7) Promote efficient system management and operation; - 8) Emphasize the preservation of the existing transportation system; - 9) Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts and surface transportation; and - 10) Enhance travel and tourism.
+- 2) Increase the safety of the transportation system for motorized and non-motorized users; - 3) Increase the security of the transportation system for motorized and non-motorized users; - 4) Increase the accessibility and mobility of people and freight; - 5) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns; - 6) Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7) Promote efficient system management and operation; - 8) Emphasize the preservation of the existing transportation system; - 9) Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts and surface transportation; and - 10) Enhance travel and tourism.

-To create a stronger link between the stated goals and objectives of the 2040 LRTP and transportation improvements ultimately selected for funding by the MTPO, the MTPO Executive Board at their November 3, 2016 meeting established evaluation criteria to guide the review and development of projects ultimately selected for inclusion into the 2040 LRTP.
-Each transportation recommendation considered for inclusion in the 2040 LRTP was evaluated by comparing the project's need with the criteria listed below.
+To create a stronger link between the stated goals and objectives of the 2045 LRTP and transportation improvements ultimately selected for funding by the MTPO, the MTPO Executive Board established evaluation criteria to guide the review and development of projects ultimately selected for inclusion into the 2045 LRTP.
+Each transportation recommendation considered for inclusion in the 2045 LRTP was evaluated by comparing the project's need with the criteria listed below.

-2040 LONG RANGE TRANSPORTATION PLAN PROJECT EVALUATION CRITERIA Priority Measure Safety Number of auto and non-auto crashes, crash rate, and geometrics.
-Operational Efficiency Current and future level of service (LOS), traffic operations, traffic volume, and system redundancy.
-Accessibility Population and employment growth served and improved system connectivity.
-Active Transportation Non-motorized demand, targeted populations served (age 65-4 low income, disabled), and improvement of LOS for pedestrian and bicyclists.
-15 Environmental Avoidance of floodplains, historical areas, steep slopes, and parks.
-Capacity projects without widening or adding a new facility.
-10 EconomicProximity to freight dependent industries, truck trip origins and destinations, percentage of trucks, educated workforce, jobs, and tourists destinations.
+2045 LONG RANGE TRANSPORTATION PLAN PROJECT EVALUATION CRITERIA Priority Measure Safety Number of vehicle crashes, number of bike/ped crashes, fatal and serious injury vehicle crashes.
+Operational Efficiency Existing level of service (LOS), future LOS, traffic operations, 20 system redundancy, and traffic volume.
+Accessibility Population growth, employment growth served and improved system connectivity.
+10 Active Transportation Non-motorized demand, targeted populations served (age 65+, low income, disabled, etc.), and level of traffic stress (LTS) for pedestrians and bicyclists.
+Environmental Number of challenging areas the project touches (floodplains, historical areas, steep slopes, parks).
+Capacity improving projects without widening or adding a new facility.
+Economic Percent of trucks in existing network, project within half mile of identified economic development nodes, job access, and improved access to tourist destinations.
 20